oracle/macaron/docs/source/pages/tutorials/detect_malicious_package.rst

 Background
 **********

 Detecting malicious behavior in open-source software has been a focus for the `Open Source Security Foundation <https://github.com/ossf>`_ (OpenSSF) community in recent years.
 One significant initiative is :term:`SLSA`, which offers practical recommendations to enhance the integrity of software packages and infrastructure.
 Macaron is designed to detect poorly maintained or malicious packages by implementing checks inspired by the SLSA specification.
 However, some forms of attacks currently fall outside the scope of SLSA version 1—notably, SLSA doesn't address the issue of malicious maintainers.
 Our primary goal is to make it more difficult for malicious actors to compromise critical supply chains and infrastructure.
-To achieve this, we're developing new methods to detect when maintainers of open source projects are untrustworthy and deliberately spread malware.
+To achieve this, we're developing new methods to detect when maintainers of open source projects are untrustworthy and deliberately spreading malware.

 ******************************
 Installation and Prerequisites